cncf/servicedesk/README.md

 ### How do I share credentials, passwords or other confidential information?

-CNCF doesn't enforce the projects to use any specific tool for sharing credentials, passwords or other confidential information, however we recommend using [Keybase](https://keybase.io/).
+CNCF doesn't enforce the projects to use any specific tool for sharing credentials, passwords or other confidential information, however we recommend using [Keybase](https://keybase.io/) or applying for 1Password's [free open source plan](https://github.com/1Password/1password-teams-open-source).

 ### How can I use the computing infrastructure by CNCF?